kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Examples of Targets

-Customer churn within thirty days.
+Customer churn within thirty days
-House price at sale.
+House price at sale
 Probability of loan default

 > Real-world examples help illustrate how these concepts apply in practice.
 Pay attention to both successes and failures - both teach valuable lessons about what works and what doesn't.